luqhak1m/AlienVSZombie/PART2.md

 9. Randomising zombie’s attributes (Health, Attack, Range, Positions and Heading)
 10. Zombie’s Movement.
 11. Reset Alien's trail.
-12. Reset Rock.
+12. Revealing new game objects under the Rock.
-13. Increase health Alien when interacting with health pack.
+13. Increase health Alien by 20 when interacting with health pack.
 14. Increase attack score of Alien when interacting with arrows.
 15. Resetting attack score of Alien when it's turn ends.
 16. Alien attacks Zombie and health of Zombie decreases according to attack score of zombie.
 17. Zombie attacks alien based on its attack score when the alien is in it's range.
 18. Save and Load game.
+19. Creating the main commands of the game.

 ## Additional Features